justinlxiang/olympic-site/README.md

 # olympic-site

-Small webpage for tracking olympic medal rankings and social feeds.
+Website for tracking olympic medal rankings, social feeds, venues, and list of sports.